GreenTheSnail/test-1pf/README.md

 # Exchanging rates
-Project to show exchanging rates from database and actualization them using special link (exam for 1pf.cz).
+Project to show exchanging rates from database and actualizate them using special link (exam for 1pf.cz).